 Non-admitted students are asked to contact Janet Estes in the College of Business at 970 491-4612 or CISadvisor@business.colostate.edu to determine eligibility to enroll in this class.

 Admission to the M.B.A., M.C.I.S., M.S.B.A., or M.E. program.

-Active-duty military, veterans, federal, state and corporate employees must contact the College of Business to receive the tuition reduction code, if applicable, prior to registering for any classes.
-Reduction of tuition will not be given if you do not provide the code at the time of enrollment.
-Unfortunately, retroactive reductions are not possible.
+(CISadvisor@business.colostate.edu or 970 491-4612) to receive the tuition reduction code prior to registering for courses.
+Reduction of tuition will be given only if you provide the appropriate code at the time of enrollment.

 Textbook and Materials

 There are no textbooks required for this course.

 For questions regarding access to RamCT Blackboard, contact Tech Support at (800) 491-4622 x 5, 970 491-7855 or email@example.com